-- Be enrolled at least half-time (6 semester hours or more) as a degree-seeking student.
-To receive full federal or state financial aid, a student must be registered for 12 credit hours per semester. - Be a citizen of the United States or an eligible non-citizen.
+- 1. Be enrolled at least half-time (6 semester hours or more) as a degree-seeking student.
+To receive full federal financial aid, a student must be registered for 12 credit hours per semester.
+To receive full state financial aid, a student must be registered for 15 or more credit hours. - Be a citizen of the United States or an eligible non-citizen.
 Eligible non-citizens are students who are permanent residents and have an I-151 or I-551 (Alien Registration Receipt Card) or who are of a refugee status and have an I-94 (Arrival-Departure Record) with appropriate endorsement. - Not owe a refund or be in default on any federal programs covered under Title IV of the Higher Education act of 1965, as amended. - 4.
 Be making satisfactory academic progress towards a degree.
 North Park's satisfactory academic progress policy is available in the Office of Student Administrative Services and in general follows the academic policies outlined in this catalog.